By becoming a City of Helotes MarketPlace vendor, the vendor agrees to the following Code of Conduct and the Vendor Policies & Instructions:

 The MarketPlace is located in the Old Town Special District at 14391 Riggs Road, Helotes, Texas, 78023.

-MarketPlace booth spaces are $41.80 per 10 ft X 10 ft space.
+MarketPlace booth spaces are $42.60 per 10 ft X 10 ft space.
+A convenience fee will also be applied to all website transactions (click here for details).
 Vendors must provide their own canopy, table, chairs, etc.

 Vendors with purchased booth space(s) may setup their booth(s) on the day of the event from 6:00 a.m. to 9:00 a.m.

 Public Shopping Hours

 The MarketPlace opens to the public on Saturday at 10:00 a.m. and closes at 5:00 p.m.
 It is free for the public to attend.

 The MarketPlace maintains a “No Refund Policy” for booth space purchases.
 When a vendor purchases a booth space, he or she is doing so with the understanding and agreement that no refund will be given if a vendor cannot attend the event.
 See the Weather Policy in the Vendor Policies & Instructions for additional information.